miguelcollette/FastPath/README.md

 So at the end we have a graph defined by:

-*a adjacency dictionary: keys being the node object and values being the adjacency lists of those nodes *A dictionary that maps the coordinates of a pixel to the associated node, if any *a list of the routes with for each route, all the pixels that are on this route *the key points: Start / finish points
+* an adjacency dictionary: keys being the node object and values being the adjacency lists of those nodes
+* a dictionary that maps the coordinates of a pixel to the associated node, if any
+* a list of the routes with for each route, all the pixels that are on this route
+* the key points: Start / finish points

 ### Run A* algorithm on this graph from one key point to the other.